-Leukemias are frequently associated with chromosome abnormalities and defects such as translocations, inversions, and deletions.
-One form of human acute myeloid leukemia (AML) is associated with an inversion of chromosome 16.
-Dr. Liu's laboratory found that this inversion generates a fusion gene between the core binding factor β gene (CBFB) and MYH11, the gene encoding smooth muscle myosin heavy chain.
+Leukemias are frequently associated with chromosome abnormalities such as translocations, inversions and deletions.
+One form of acute myeloid leukemia (AML) is associated with an inversion of chromosome 16.
+Dr. Liu's laboratory found that this inversion generates a fusion gene between the CBFB and the MYH11 genes.

 To study CBFB-MYH11, Dr. Liu's group generated transgenic mouse models.
 Using these models, they demonstrated that the fusion gene blocks normal hematopoiesis, leading to AML susceptibility.
 In addition, they have identified CBFB-MYH11 target genes during leukemia development.
 His group was able to identify and study leukemia initiating cells, which may be responsible for relapse after treatments.

 Moreover, Dr. Liu's group is developing and testing novel anti-leukemia compounds that may lead to targeted therapy in the future.
 Dr. Liu's group also uses zebrafish as a model to study hematopoiesis, with genetic and genomic approaches.
 They use zebrafish to study the hematopoietic roles of transcription factor genes that are important for leukemia.
 Such studies enhance our understanding of leukemia.

 Finally, Dr. Liu's group has an interest in modeling human diseases using induced pluripotent stem cells or iPSCs, with the hope of studying disease mechanisms and developing cell-based therapy.
 The primary focus of the iPSC studies has been the familial platelet disorder, a disease manifested by impaired platelet development and function, as well as increased risk of leukemia.